Indulge in the Ultimate Sunday Lunch in Malta : 11Top Restaurant Picks

 For starters we chose a shared Maltese Platter, with olives and capers and cold cuts and pates and tomatoes and artichokes and bread and crackers; we were full before the main even arrived!

-For the main course, I chose the rabbit stew from the menu and I wasn’t disappointed.
+As a small island with few cattle it’s not surprising that rabbit is the national dish, typically fried or stewed.
+For the main course, I chose the rabbit and I wasn’t disappointed.
 It was rich and earthy with a hint of cinnamon; it reminded me a lot of North African cuisine.
 Colleen opted for a very appetising duck breast and it was cooked exactly how she likes it.
-We were both too full for desserts but they looked as appetising as the other courses, we opted instead for coffee.

 If you are looking to experience a traditional Maltese Sunday lunch then I would thoroughly recommend United in Mgarr!